 design1.RootBlock.Entities.Regen(); //regenerates all the entities of the root block that are also all the entities of the design.

-Now when an entity is added to a Block already assigned to a Workspace, it's automatically regenerated.
+When an entity is added to a Block already assigned to a Workspace, it's automatically regenerated.
 It's highly recommended to fill the block entities before adding it to the Workspace.Blocks collection to prevent performance slow down during the geometry loading.
 For editing/reorganization of already loaded geometry, it's possible to temporarily suspend the automatic regeneration with BlockKeyedCollection.TakeOffLine(), to resume it call BlockKeyedCollection.BringOnline().

 Import/Export